pwaltonbrown/Automated_Weather_Data_Pipeline/README.md

 * `weather_pipeline.py`: The core script that fetches and structures the weather data.
 * `weather_history.csv`: The rolling ledger storing all historical weather records.
 * `test_weather_pipeline.py`: Unit tests ensuring URL accuracy and API error handling.
+* `user_access_program.py`: The program script that allows users to access the weater_history.csv data from their home computer without going to GitHub.
 * `.github/workflows/data_pipeline.yml`: The GitHub Actions workflow automating the execution.

 ## ⚙️ Configuration